The main area at Sandibe Safari Lodge is built two-storeys high, and very stylishly done.

 The wildlife in the area around Sandibe is generally good, with red lechwe, impala, tsessebe, kudu, zebra, wildebeest and plenty of giraffe.
 Buffalo and elephant are permanent residents.
 Lion and leopard are the dominant predators, but cheetah and hyena are not uncommon.
 The lodge even has a 'resident' elephant who is often on the paths or visiting the pool!

 Sandibe is refreshingly flexible about the timing of activities, which include 4WD game drives (day and night) and bush walks.
-At the end of 2012, we learned that from January 2013 they will no longer be offering mokoro excursions or boating trips.
-Instead, these will be offered at Sandibe’s sister-camp, Nxabega Safari Camp.
 Guides are accompanied by trackers, which improves the chance of seeing the more elusive creatures, particularly on spotlit night drives.
-Our guide was very knowledgeable and positioned us well when photo opportunities arose during game drives.
+On our last visit, our guide was very knowledgeable and positioned us well when photo opportunities arose during game drives.

 Ideal length of stay: 2 or 3 nights